 It was officially the hardest day of our lives.
 I had a week to prepare myself for this, but let me tell you—you can’t prepare yourself for that kind of news even though I knew the likelihood of the outcome.
 I just kept looking at my baby and telling her how much I loved her.
 I showered her with kisses, I held her tight, I promised her that I would always love her and that I would give her every opportunity in the world.
 We promised her that we would never let her down.
 I was overwhelmed, grief stricken and drowning in my emotions.

 Then I remembered.
 Casin.
 How would we ever tell Casin.
 He was so excited to be a big brother.
 How could we hold it together around him long enough to mask how we were feeling?
 One of the greater moments was watching Casin hold his baby sister for the first time.
 He looked at her without judgment and held her and kissed her so many times on the forehead and loved her with all he had.
 It was such a beautiful time.
-Watching him become a big brother was so reassuring at a time when we thought our world had come to an end.
+Watching him become a big brother was so reassuring at a time when we thought our world was crumbling.
 God is good…real good.
 He looked at her the way I should have been from the moment I learned about her Down Syndrome.
 His face was beaming with pride!

 Hearing that it would get easier in time seemed so out of reach.
 Getting over the lingering pain took time.
 The heartache exists only faintly on bad days.
 Once we were settled, we realized the love we had for this little girl was greater than anything we had ever experienced.